BackPack Bob 🌴

 Where To Next

-So these are my favourite places to catch the sunset from in Chiang Mai, and if you have five nights in the city you need to check them all out.
+So these are my favorite places to catch the sunset from in Chiang Mai, and if you have five nights in the city you need to check them all out.
 But where will you be heading after Chiang Mai?
-Well for some travellers this will be the last stop in Thailand and they’ll be heading into Laos.

 If Laos is your next stop you can read my guide on taking a slow boat from Chiang Mai to Laos.
-Or if you’re heading into Pai, you can check out the 23 best things to do in Pai or for those sticking around in Chiang Mai a little longer you might find my list of things to do in Chiang Mai useful.
+Or if you’re heading to the islands, you can check out the best things to do on Koh Phi Phi or for those sticking around in Chiang Mai a little longer you might find my list of things to do in Chiang Mai useful.

 And if you want to know about the best sunset in all of Thailand, you’d need to learn about the Viewpoint look out on the tropical island of Koh Phi Phi.